AithrexAithrex

 Trust is engineering, not marketing.

 We do not list certifications we have not earned.
-Instead, we describe the properties of how the system runs, so your security team can verify each one.
+Instead we describe how we build and run, so your security team can verify each property for themselves.
+These commitments hold across every product we ship.

 In-account by default